ranjani2412/reflectoring.github.io/content/blog/2022/2022-03-15-be-informed-with-lombok.md

 ### Logic within application should not depend on the generated code

 Apart from following good programming practices, developers try to generalize features to ensure re-usability.
-However, these features should **NEVER** depend on the code that Lombok generates. *For instance, consider you create a base feature that uses reflection to create objects.
+However, these features should **NEVER** depend on the code that Lombok generates. *For instance, consider we create a base feature that uses reflection to create objects.
-The DTOs use @Builder and you use the Lombok generated code in it.
+The DTOs use @Builder, and we use the Lombok generated code in it.
 If someone decides to create new DTOs that use @Builder(setterPrefix = "with"), this could be catastrophic in huge, complex applications*.
 Since Lombok provides a lot of flexibility in the way objects are created, we should be equally responsible and use them appropriately.